Jraskind/CDC160A/README.md

 ## Architecture
 ![CDC160A Architecture](./images/architecture.png "CDC160A Architecture")

 The real CDC160A had a variety of extra registers that handle I/O, buffered data control, and overflow.
 Since I wrote this in SML with the power of a computer thousands of times faster than a CDC I chose to ignore those constraints (hence the "Toy" in "Toy Emulator").
-We are only concerned with two registers: A and P. A is the arithmetic register (or accumulator) which is where all arithmetic computations take place.
+We are only concerned with two registers: A and P. A is the arithmetic register (or accumulator) and it is where all arithmetic computations take place.
 P is the program control register which stores the value of the current address in the relative data bank.

 The CDC160A had at least two memory banks and could be upgraded to include up to eight in a single machine.
 Each bank could hold a maximum of 4096 12-bit words[^1].
 Banks could then be assigned the role of relative (r), direct (d), indirect (i), or buffer (b) storage: